 Unfortunately, we have to mention this at the top of our list in this day and age, but, sadly, hand washing is skipped by many Americans, mostly adults, who should know better.
 Please keep your hands clean at all times and use hand sanitizer before shaking someone’s hand or taking an object from them.
 Hand sanitizer kills 99% of bacteria and germs.
 Please note that the CDC categorizes the flu as viral, so hand sanitizer will help fight off other illnesses but not the flu.

 With a healthy immune system, you are less likely to succumb to illness.
 Research shows that taking minerals, such as zinc, can help you fight the cold, which is often mislabeled as the flu.

-The flu is a viral infection, as such, if you have a weakened immune system, then you are more likely to have the flu worse than others.
+The flu is a viral infection, and as such, if you have a weakened immune system, you are more likely to have the flu worse than others.
 So, why not consider adding a vitamin to your daily regimen?

 Do consider wearing a mask

 You may look a little scary to those worried about the virus, and you might have a park bench to yourself with others avoiding you, but you lessen your chances of catching the flu virus from others around you.
 The mask will protect your mouth and reducing the possibility that you breathe the flu in.
 Masks are a cheap and effective way of protecting yourself from the virus and other ailments.
 You can find surgical masks and other medical supplies you need at an online medical supplies store such as USA Medical and Surgical Supplies.

 Getting sick is never fun, but with the right mindset, you will get through the illness.
 Being positive is not going to cure your illness, but it can reroute your mindset and help you focus on doing things that make you feel comfortable.

 Sneezing into your hands will cause the virus to be all over your hands.
 If you sneeze and then touch your face without washing your hands, you will probably spread the virus.

 Don’t go to work or school if you are sick